Skip to Main Content

 Basic Instructions

-To begin, download the Zotero app to your computer with the link below.
+To begin, use the link below to download the Zotero app to your computer.
 Follow the prompts to install Zotero, then open the app to begin using it.
 You will need to sign in or create an account to use the app.

 Zotero new collection button

 There are multiple ways to save items in Zotero.
-The most common include adding an item by its unique identifier (DOI for articles, ISBN for books) and/or adding an item manually.
-You can also use the Zotero browser extension; see the "Zotero Support" link at the bottom of this tutorial for more information about this method.
+The most common method is to add an item by its unique identifier (DOI for articles, ISBN for books).
+If the DOI or ISBN is not available, the item may be added manually.
+You can also use the Zotero browser extension; see the "Zotero Support" link at the bottom of this tutorial for more information about the browser extension.

 To add an item by its DOI or ISBN, click on the "magic wand" button at the top of the page, then type (or copy and paste) the number into the box.
 The item's metadata (information about the item, including title, author, and date) will be automatically added to your Zotero collection.